-Fair costs in the amount of RSD 13,167 related to costs of the company in Emirates, where it is participated in the global energy fair in Dubai called VETEX.
+Fair costs in the amount of RSD 1,506 related to costs of the company in Emirates, where the company participated in the global energy fair in Duabiu called VETEX.

 Advertising and marketing mostly relate to: promotion costs, advertising costs, including the cost of market research, as well as the cost of making brochures and publications.